 Asking this Thai spot in Prospect Lefferts Gardens to make its curries less spicy is like asking Tarantino to make his movies less violent.
 Amy Thai Bistro saves you the trouble by noting for all but one of its curries, “Some curries are naturally spicy and cannot be prepared mild.”
 Order them with confidence, or if you’d prefer a bowl that’s only hot in one sense of the word, try the tom kha soup or shrimp clay pot with vermicelli noodles.

 All of the soups at this Mexican spot on Arthur Avenue are pretty rich.
-There’s chili and tortilla, chicken and potatoes, or a spicy one packed with tripe.
+There’s chicken and tortilla, beef and vegetables, or a spicy one packed with tripe.
 But those are refreshing snacks compared to other warm bowls on the menu.
 We’re looking at you, four types of queso fundido topped with things like chorizo, shrimp, or roasted peppers.

 Ravagh Persian Grill